 “It’s beautiful back there, and it just shows how the world carries on,” she says.

 “We’re all living in these uncertain times and not knowing from day to day what’s going to be happening at work or otherwise and then you see what’s growing in the garden.
 It’s beautiful.”

-Thirteen tablets – including two that are brand-new, were donated to the Wellness Centre over the past month.
-Volunteers are now contacting program clients and participants to determine their needs and match them with devices.
-Even if you’ve never been to a PWC program, you can still call their office and they’ll see if you qualify.
-And although the official campaign is over, you can still donate a tablet if you’re able.
+Thirteen tablets – including two that are brand-new, were donated to the Wellness Centre between May and June.
+Even if you’ve never taken part in a PWC program and you’re in need of a device, the PWC can help.
+Call their office at (250) 767-0141.
+You can still donate a tablet if you’re able.
 These tablets will allow seniors (who are a majority of the PWC’s clients) to participate virtually in Wellness Centre programs, from coffee groups to singing, to whatever the demand may be going forward.
-The Centre says they’ll be offering their programs virtually for the time being, and likely over the summer.

 Do you want to help the PWC with a donation?
-You can go to the PWC donation page at CanadaHelps.org or Peachland Chamber, arrange for E- Transfer to email@example.com, or call the PWC and make arrangements to drop off your cheque or cash with one of our staff members.
+You can go to the PWC donation page at CanadaHelps.org or send an etransfer to firstname.lastname@example.org, or call the PWC and make arrangements to drop off your cheque or cash with one of our staff members.
 PWC has a safe drop-off site.
 Simply call the Peachland Wellness Centre at (250) 767-0141 before stopping by.